webhelyhu/assessment/js-users/README.md

-#

-# TODO

-#

-- new user commit -> jump to the /edit/:newuserid page for more edit of the current user?
-- (could be: emty new user form to be able to add next new user.)
-- (could be: jump to users, to the new user to see.)
-- the users table is sorted by id when arrives.
-User can sort with a click on the table heads.
-- (would be nice to remember the user, and jump back to that page at the users.)

 # Notes

+I am a bit sad that the designer disappeared.
+I am not a designer, I was thinking about something awesome...
+Well, I only had this pumpkin thing...

+## Server side

+There is a simple proxy server set up because of the CORS.
+I also had to play with Postman a little, to figure out how things work.
+This is why I do not use express' proxy, rather defining the routes myself.

+## Just an idea: Multi

+I know the assessment spoke about separate pages... but...
+I think it would be nice to have both functionalities in one page.
+Well, I created a "Multi" page, but it is not ready.
+It just shows the idea.
+It would take some more time to

+- the editor is hidden by default (only the NEW button shows)
+- if you click on a row (first name), the editor opens, with the clicked user.

+Also, there is an alternative way to show the editor window (same width than the users and also responsive)

+## Lots of "what to do, when...?" questions

+- After a new user is commited, shall we stay at the new user form or go back to the users list?
+I picked a third method: jump to editing the user

+- what to do when somebody calls /edit without userid?
+I assume he/she wants to create a new user.

+- What shall be the sorting of the users list?
+The unordered list is jumping around, so I decided to sort the table by userid (even if it is not shown as asked).
+You can sort the table by clicking on the header

+- etc.

+## Notes about the code, coding

 - normal html check ("required") is turned off, to be able to check server-side messages.
-- also removed status dropdown from user edit page (assessment says: only the two texfields)
+- also commented out status dropdown from user edit page (assessment says: only the two texfields)
-- there were no info how long the error message should be visible.
-Lets say, until next submit.
-- the edit and the add user form is two separated codes.
-It is not nice.
-Sorry for that.
 - no info about default user status.
 Assuming 'active'.
 - there were no request for deleting the user.
-Not implementing.
+Not implementing. (working in Postman)
 - TEST CASES: I had no time to create test environment, sorry for that.
-- concurrent editing, data table caching: If there would be more time, I loved to create a layer between axios and the store, so I could check if data had been changed, update only if necessary etc.

-## Starting from a clone of an another project

-To save time, I copied an another project (it is from Brad Traversy, from an Udemy course).
+- To save time, I cloned an another project (it is from Brad Traversy, from an Udemy course), and started to work with that.
+Well, he used a global App.css (well, for a small project it is okay, but...), and lots of other things may just hang around unused in the files.
+Sorry for that.
-I spent some time without commiting, so far I:

-- spent some time testing the Api with Postman
-- spent some time checking different pagers/tables/grids, which one to use.
-- created a new page: /users
-- created the user reducer (the base project is using redux, I just leave it as it is.)
-- because of CORS, created a server-side api route, to use it as a proxy.
-  (I created individual routes in the backend, for testing purposes)
-- /users now can get userlist thru axios->backend->heroku and present all users on one page.

-## todos

-### design

-Whahh.
-What design.
-Would be nice to have a pull-down edit box on the same page as the table.
-This way it could be a real functional one-page-app.
--- css, scss or inline?
--- mobile friendly
+Thanks!